tsuereth/glog/content/post/2018/11/13_thronebreaker.md

 rating = ["Good"]
 +++

-{{% game "Thronebreaker: The Witcher Tales" %}}Thronebreaker{{% /game %}} ends up feeling like a pretty impressive card-based adventure game, but a missed opportunity to teach advanced Gwent mechanics; and a well-told story on its own, but a failure to live up to {{% game "The Witcher 3: Wild Hunt" %}}The Witcher{{% /game %}}'s narrative pedigree.
+[Thronebreaker](game:Thronebreaker: The Witcher Tales) ends up feeling like a pretty impressive card-based adventure game, but a missed opportunity to teach advanced Gwent mechanics; and a well-told story on its own, but a failure to live up to [The Witcher](game:The Witcher 3: Wild Hunt)'s narrative pedigree.

 Queen Meve's story is an interesting tale of betrayal and conquest, but -- that's just it: the story isn't really about Queen Meve.
 It's about the betrayal, and the conquest.
 Thronebreaker's tale has a satisfying plot arc, crossing diverse environs and factions, and introducing the Lyrians to some exotic characters.
 But all of those characters have one-note personalities.
 Only Meve herself, and her attach&eacute;s Reynard and Gascon, ever show more than one dimension of themselves; and even them, only barely.